 Persons moving to Finland on a permanent basis must apply for coverage under the Finnish social security system via Kela's online service or by filing a Y 77 form.
 Persons who are covered by the Finnish social security system receive a written decision confirming this fact.
 Coverage under the Finnish social security system can also be checked by accessing Kela's online service.

 If you move to Finland on a temporary basis, you will normally not be entitled to social security benefits from Kela.
 For example, students moving to Finland for the sole purpose of studying are considered to be staying in Finland temporarily.

-You will not be covered by the Finnish social security system if you receive benefits from another country under the EU legislation or a social security agreement, or are otherwise covered by the social security system of another country.
+You will not be covered by the Finnish social security system if you are covered by the social security system of another country or you work in a intergovernmental organization.
 This is the case with such persons as

 - workers posted from another EU/EEA country or from Switzerland

 - cross-border migrant workers who live in or take up residence in Finland but work in another EU/EEA country or in Switzerland